BUYING CURTAIN POLES

 If you can’t find what you’re looking for, we have a made to measure service too.

-Alternatively, there are three other types of track available in-store only: made to measure, steel and heavy-duty aluminium.
+Alternatively, there are two other types of tracks available in-store only: steel and heavy-duty aluminium.

 Heavy-duty aluminium tracks

 - Ideal for bay windows.

 - Can be bent to your own measurements or our professional fitters will bend them as part of our fitting service.

 When deciding between corded or uncorded tracks, consider whether you…